smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

     ![The screenshot shows the Cosmos DB request charge graph showing recent activity from performance test](media/cosmos-request-charge.png "Recent CosmosDB activity graph")

     >**Note**: In case if you don't see data on the graph.
 Please set the time range to last 1 hour.

+13. Click on the **Next** button present in the bottom-right corner of this lab guide.